 - if the presenter is using multiple monitors and attempts to share their screen, Slack will display all of the screens!
 Trying to cram 3 screens in a row on my 13″ laptop screen meant…I couldn’t read a thing.
-Sadly, as a result, any time one of my coworkers wanted to share their screen with me, they had to unplug their external monitors.
-Sorry fam 😂
+Sadly, as a result, when a coworker wanted to share their screen with me, they had to unplug their external monitors.
+Sorry fam. 😂

-Despite these limitations, Slack calls worked really well, and we were able to be productive and collaborative without being in the same room.
+Despite these limitations, we were able to be productive and collaborative without being in the same room.

 Amusingly, Slack allows viewers to draw on the presenter’s screen, so in estimating meetings, where other members of my team would use planning poker cards to size their stories, I would simply draw on the screen!